agroGandhi/Mac-Restoration-Guide/README.md

-# Mac-Restoration-Guide
+# Mac Restoration Guide
-## A short guide to help restore your MacBook
+## Oi Kath follow these simple steps and your computer will be squaeky clean in no time my dude

+![backup][backup.png]